Bearded Dragon Sleep & 5 Surprising Sleeping Habits

 The change in color is tied to the sleep-wake cycle of the lizards.
 At night, while resting, the dark melanin pigment contracts towards the center of the skin cells, and during the day, it disperses to the surface.
 This physiological resting state signifies the lowest energy state for the pigment cells.
 (Nogrady, 2014).

 Bearded dragons often like to cover themselves in sand.
-You might find that your pet has partially buried itself to go to sleep.
+You might find that your beardie has partially buried itself to go to sleep.

 While you should make sure that there is no negative reason for this behavior (for instance, an annoying light it is trying to get away from, or a more dominant bearded dragon in the cage), there is nothing inherently unhealthy in this habit.